DETAILED ACTION

 a speaker (speaker 220 in FIG 2); a receiver (paragraph 0022: a receiver (RX) 202 that can receive a communication signal); an audio processor (paragraph 0025: comprising baseband processor 214 cooperatively connected to an audio processor 218) configured to: process audio received via the receiver; and output processed audio to the speaker (paragraph 0025: The audio processor 218 can be substantially equivalent to the audio processor 110 of FIG. 1.
 Paragraph 0020: An audio processor 110 facilitates the reception and playing acoustic signals.
 The audio processor receives an audio signal from the baseband processor 104 in digital form.
 The audio processor converts the digital audio signal to an analog signal and applies amplification to the analog audio signal and applies the amplified audio analog signal to an audio transducer, such as a low audio transducer 122 or a high audio transducer 124.)…”

-While Chacko teaches suppressing microphonic feedback in radio receivers (see abstract, paragraphs 0001, 0017, 0018, 0020 and 0025), Chacko does not disclose such details of the structure as “a microphonic detection engine; and a microphonic compensation engine, the microphonic detection engine configured to: search for microphonic noise in the processed audio according to one or more predetermined microphonic parameters; and when the microphonic noise is detected: output a microphonic indicator to the microphonic compensation engine to cause the microphonic compensation engine to compensate for the microphonic noise in the audio; the microphonic compensation engine configured to: receive the microphonic indicator; and responsively compensate for the microphonic noise in the audio received via the receiver, prior to processing of the audio by the audio processor.”
+While Chacko teaches suppressing microphonic feedback in radio receivers (see abstract, paragraphs 0001, 0017, 0018, 0020 and 0025), Chacko does not disclose such details of the structure as “a microphonic detection engine; and a microphonic compensation engine, the microphonic detection engine configured to: search for microphonic noise in the processed audio according to one or more predetermined microphonic parameters; and when the microphonic noise is detected: output a microphonic indicator to the microphonic compensation engine to cause the microphonic compensation engine to compensate for the microphonic noise in the audio; the microphonic compensation engine configured to: receive the microphonic indicator; and responsively compensate for the microphonic noise in further audio received via the receiver, prior to processing of the further audio by the audio processor, wherein the audio processor is configured to process compensated further audio from the microphonic compensation engine to generate compensated processed further audio; wherein the microphonic detection engine is configured to output the compensated processed further audio to the speaker; and wherein, on an audio path from the receiver to the speaker, the microphonic compensation engine is between the receiver and the audio processor, and the microphonic detection engine is between the audio processor and the speaker.”

 In paragraph 0005, Chacko states that as devices become smaller, the microphonics problem can continue to increase.
 Accordingly, a smaller device can go unstable at high volumes which causes a howling effect in the audio signal as a result of receiver audio regeneration.

-Therefore, it would have been obvious to a person of ordinary skill in the art at the effective filing date of the application to utilize disclosed by Tanaka device and method of howling suppression, in the device of Chacko.
+Therefore, it would have been obvious to a person of ordinary skill in the art at the effective filing date of the application to utilize disclosed by Seki structure and method of howling suppression, in the device of Chacko.
 Doing so would have been merely substitution of one type of processing circuitry for another with predictable results and the court stated in KSR, "when a patent claims a structure already known in the prior art that is altered by the mere substitution of one element for another known in the field, the combination must do more than yield a predictable result."
 KSR Int'l Co. v.
 Teleflex Inc., 127 S.Ct.
 1727, 1740 (2007) (citing United States v.
 Adams, 383 U.S. 39, 50-51 (1966)).
-Doing so would have also allowed to suppress the component of the frequency band including the frequency at which the howling is actually caused among the acoustic signal, so that the howling can be suppressed effectively (see Tanaka, paragraph 0009).
+Doing so would have also allowed to provide an improved feedback detector and suppressor which can stably detect howling under a relatively large background noise and suppress it (see Seki, col. 2 lines 20 – 23).

 Regarding claim 12, Chacko teaches “further comprising one or more of a land mobile radio (LMR), a digital mobile radio (DMR), a two-way radio (Chacko, paragraph 0003: a two-way handheld radio unit), and first responder radio.”

-Regarding claims 2 and 14, Chacko teaches “further comprising a transmitter (Chacko, paragraph 0018: The RF section 102 receives baseband signals from a baseband processor 104, and transmits them at radio frequencies.), wherein the microphonic detection engine is further configured to: continue to search for the microphonic noise in compensated processed audio (In the system of Tanaka, the detection and suppression of the howling component F is performed continuously, which corresponds to the limitations “continue to search for the microphonic noise in compensated processed audio” since the audio is processed first, by the calculation part 221 and the second, by the spectrum subtraction part 34.
-The audio is also at least partially “compensated” since, as stated in paragraph 0026, a persistent component by which a howling is caused among the feedback sound is suppressed by action of the spectrum subtraction part 34 and the calculation part 221.)…”
+Regarding claims 2 and 14, Chacko teaches “further comprising a transmitter (Chacko, paragraph 0018: The RF section 102 receives baseband signals from a baseband processor 104, and transmits them at radio frequencies.), wherein the microphonic detection engine is further configured to: continue to search for the microphonic noise in compensated processed audio (In the system of Seki, the detection and suppression of the howling is performed continuously, which corresponds to the limitations “continue to search for the microphonic noise in compensated processed audio” since input to the Fast Fourier Transform 7 and subsequent detector 8 is at the output of the gain control means 13, representing “compensated processed audio”)…”

 Hui also teaches mitigation of the acoustic feedback by leveraging a dynamic range controller and a howling detector, thus being in the same art.